YohannesGetu/alx-higher_level_programming/0x05-python-exceptions/README.md

-B# 0x05.
+BB# 0x05.
 Python - Exceptions

 - 0-safe_print_list.py - that prints x elements of a list.
 - 1-safe_print_integer.py - that prints an integer with "{:d}".format().